 If a budding photographer looks to upgrade a lens the choices seem endless.
 Point and shoot cameras come equipped with a zoom lens permanently attached so I’m really talking about those with Digital Single Lens Reflex cameras.
-DSLR cameras also come with some type of zoom lens or several as a kit to cover a wide variety of focal lengths.
+DSLR cameras often come with some type of zoom lens or several as a kit to cover a wide variety of focal lengths.

 - A zoom lens lets the photographer choose different focal lengths, from wide angle to telephoto.

 - Zoom lenses have the advantage of allowing the photographer to get closer to a subject without physically moving.